 Key Takeaways

-2. The standard is mandatory for certified health IT products and compliance with the 21st Century Cures Act, making it essential for healthcare providers to understand and implement.
+- Regulatory compliance: Adherence to USCDI standards is mandatory for certified health IT products under the 21st Century Cures Act, making it a critical consideration for healthcare organizations.

 Is Your HealthTech Product Built for Success in Digital Health?